Zoned Out: Belonging

 Grief (induced by the abstract)

-I saw the movie Man on the Moon in 2002, I had not even turned 20 then.
+I saw the movie Man on the Moon in 2002; I had not even turned 20 then.
 It introduced me to the idea of self-effacement (self-erasure, self-caricature etc., apply too) in service of a craft that might not be considered respectable by many.
 Or in artistic terms, high art.
 One could, perhaps, think of people like Charlie Chaplin and 'clown acts' as a whole that might fit this category, but Andy Kaufman is of a unique breed.
-For Kaufman blended the performative with the 'real' and dared to explore its boundaries, apparently heedless to the consequences [1].
+For Kaufman blended the performative with the 'real' and dared to explore its boundaries, apparently heedless of the consequences [1].
 The ultimate act being his death itself, shrouded in manufactured (false) mystery.

-I first got to watch Norm MacDonald in the 'Norm Show' around the same time.
-It was sharp and witty like some of the other sitcoms I liked but it was considerably more mischievous, in a dark, and perhaps, deviant sense.
+I first got to watch Norm MacDonald in 'The Norm Show' around the same time.
+It was sharp and witty like some of the other sitcoms I liked but it was considerably more mischievous, in a dark, and perhaps deviant sense.
 Oh, he was also very likeable because he could barely keep a straight face.
 Over the next several years I sought after and consumed every bit of Norm I could find [2].
 It wasn't long before I started quoting and paraphrasing him in real life conversations, mostly to 'nonplussed' faces.

 Many of Norm's semi-serious pronouncements did not sit well with me but I could not help but admire his fearlessness and commitment to a certain idea of his craft and the integrity it required.
 This idea, I thought, was constantly trying to resolve a paradox: humour exists in a context within a mind but it also seeks validation from an audience, even if only one, that might not be on board.
 True, there is humour in the unacknowledgement of it too, but to proceed with no regard for this paradox is where one declares their allegiance.
-And Norm did it more often and more successfully than others.
+Norm did it more often and more successfully than others.

 Condescension and even misanthropy are second nature to most standups (the good ones).
 It is a professional hazard.
 But Norm was generally better at masking it.
 Norm might have been inspired by Kaufman at some level, if not by his methods, by his chutzpah (which, ironically, is often projected as ignorance or gaucherie in their acts).
 His performance was driven by a semiotic sensibility that drew liberally from irony and farce.
 Norm saying "wait till you hear me do it" is one of the rare occasions he acknowledged his prowess.
 His profession did not get in the way of being genuine and earnest, nevertheless.